kuangtj/CTRL/README.md

 # CTRL Code Repository

-This repository contains the official codebase and implementation for the CTRL research paper.
+This repository contains the official codebase and implementation for the "Cheminformatics task-conditional representation learning framework for molecular tasks" research paper.

 ## Requirements